 Thinking about purchasing an Arizer Solo?
 If you already have, you have made an excellent choice!
 Below, I will help you get to know your new (or hopefully soon-to-be-new) device by giving you some tips and tricks that I have learned over my time at Vape World.

-Before you use your Solo for the first time you will notice the mouthpiece is a bit difficult to fit inside the heating chamber, but don’t worry, it is suppose to be this way.
+Before you use your Solo for the first time you will notice the mouthpiece is a bit difficult to fit inside the heating chamber, but don’t worry, it is supposed to be this way.
 My suggestion is to first heat your device up to temperature 7; it will take a couple minutes to reach its maximum temperature.
 By holding the mouthpiece at its base, press the stem into the heating crevasse as it sits on a sturdy surface.
 You might need to use some force while also wiggling it until it finally pops in.
 Don’t worry, the glass mouthpieces are strong and will not break.
 The reason why it is so tough to insert the mouthpiece into the unit for the first time is because Arizer has equipped the Solo with a rubber O-Ring to firmly keep the mouthpiece inside your Solo while in use.
 Therefore it needs to be “broken-in” the first time you use it.

 Once you have your Solo ready to use for the fist time, make sure to completely drain the whole battery until it’s completely dead.
 Re-charge the battery to full capacity after you have drained the battery.
 The Solo runs off a Lithium-ion battery and this is standard procedure for these type of batteries in order to maximize their life.